-Participants need to have a Zoom account (https://zoom.us... signup is free).
+Participants need to have a Zoom account (https://zoom.us sign up for zoom is free).
 You will receive a secure link to join the instructor before each class.
 Classes will be recorded so partipants can review them or make up missed ones.